The Crystal Maze: Format

 Each team that compete on The Crystal Maze undertake a series of challenges (referred to as games).
 Teams begin at a pre-determined zone, whereupon they compete in a finite number of games in each zone, accruing as many time crystals as they can before travelling to the large "Crystal Dome" at the centre of the maze to meet their final challenge.
 Upon entering a game's cell, the objective is usually determined by either a clear written message or cryptic clue.
 The remainder of the team watch their progress either through a cell's windows or monitors depending on the zone aesthetic, and may give advice to the contestant unless stipulated otherwise.
 The host will serve reminders of the time limit and of any special rules, and generally will not give hints unless the contestant is struggling badly.

 Each game falls under one of four categories:

 Each game presents the potential of being locked within a game's cell.
-If locked in, the contestant is unable to take any further part in proceedings unless they are released by their team captain at the cost of an earned Crystal.
+If locked in, the contestant is unable to take any further part in proceedings and will be eliminated.
 If the team's captain is locked in, the vice-captain takes over and may select a new vice-captain to replace them and so on.
-Reduction in team members poses an increased difficulty for future games and at their final challenge.
+Reduction in team members poses an increased difficulty for future games and at their final challenge, so some teams may leave contestants behind if that secures more time in the Dome.

-There are two ways a lock-in can occur in The Crystal Maze, if a contestant exceeds their time limit within the cell or an "automatic lock-in" where they breach a game's special rules or restrictions, irrespective of their progress in obtaining the crystal.
+There are two ways a lock-in can occur in The Crystal Maze: if a contestant exceeds their time limit within the cell, or an "automatic lock-in" where they breach a game's special rules or restrictions, irrespective of their progress in obtaining the crystal.
 This is outlined prior to a contestant entering the cell by the Maze Master.